eeditiones/tei-publisher-ner/README.md

 8001 is the default port configured in TEI Publisher.

+## Training a model

+The [training subdirectory](training/README.md) contains a spaCy project.
+It includes the necessary scripts to download training data via TEI Publisher's API and convert it into spaCy's binary format.

 ## API Documentation

 You can view the API documentation here: http://localhost:8001/docs